Indole: Carbon acidity and C2 lithiation

 After the N–H proton, the hydrogen at C2 is the next most acidic proton on indole.
 Reaction of N-protected indoles with butyl lithium or lithium diisopropylamide results in lithiation exclusively at the C2 position.
 This strong nucleophile can then be used as such with other electrophiles.

 Bergman and Venemalm developed a technique for lithiating the 2-position of unsubstituted indole, as did Katritzky.

 Oxidation of indole

 Due to the electron-rich nature of indole, it is easily oxidized.
 Simple oxidants such as N-bromosuccinimide will selectively oxidize indole 1 to oxindole (4 and 5).

 Cycloadditions of indole

 Only the C2–C3 pi bond of indole is capable of cycloaddition reactions.
 Intramolecular variants are often higher-yielding than intermolecular cycloadditions.
 For example, Padwa et al. have developed this Diels-Alder reaction to form advanced strychnine intermediates.
 In this case, the 2-aminofuran is the diene, whereas the indole is the dienophile.
 Indoles also undergo intramolecular [2+3] and [2+2] cycloadditions.

 Despite mediocre yields, intermolecular cycloadditions of indole derivatives have been well documented.
 One example is the Pictet-Spengler reaction between tryptophan derivatives and aldehydes, which produces a mixture of diastereomers, leading to reduced yield of the desired product.

 Hydrogenation

-Indoles are susceptible to hydrogenation of the imine subunit.
+Indoles are susceptible to hydrogenation of the imine subunit to give indolines.